research

-Welcome to Agricultural Experiment Station Multistate Research Project (W2006)
+Welcome to the Agricultural Experiment Station 2020-2024 Multistate Agricultural Literacy Research Project (W3006)

 Agriculture impacts the food, health, economy, environment, technology, and well-being of all.
 We are a nation that has reaped the benefits of a successful agricultural system.
 This has allowed our society to flourish, engage in leisure activities, and dream about future endeavors.
 Our successful innovations concerning food and fiber have resulted in fewer farmers and larger yields.
 However, this success story has come with a consequence—a society that has little understanding concerning agricultural production and processing, and how this system meets our basic needs (food, clothing, shelter), and relates or interacts with a sustainable environment and our quality of life.
 Daily decisions made by individuals, through dollars and voting, affect our agricultural system—from soil to spoon.
 If U.S. agriculture is going to continue to meet the needs of the U.S. population and address growing global needs, agriculture needs to be understood and valued by all.